giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 ## 1. Motivation

+In current structural analysis practice, the definition of section properties for non-prismatic members is typically embedded within the solver itself.
+Geometry and material participation are not treated as independent fields;
+instead, they are collapsed into a discrete table of section properties evaluated at a fixed set of stations, tied to the solver mesh and conventions.
+This coupling makes the sectional model difficult to inspect, reuse, or transfer across different solvers, and it obscures the distinction between the continuous physical model and its numerical discretisation.

 Many structural and mechanical engineering problems involve members whose cross-section changes along their length: tapered towers, variable-depth beams, haunched bridge girders, repaired or degraded members, hybrid material sections, and staged or homogenized structural models.
-In these cases, the required input for a numerical model is not a single section, but a longitudinal field of section properties such as `A(z)`, `Cx(z)`, `Cy(z)`, `EI_x(z)`, `EI_y(z)`, `GJ(z)`, and mass-related quantities.
+In these cases, the required input for a numerical model is not a single section, but a longitudinal field of section properties such as $A(z)$, $I_x(z)$, $I_y(z)$,
+$EI_x(z)$, $GJ(z)$, and mass-related quantities.
+When this field is defined inside the solver, it cannot be validated, inspected, or reused independently.

-CSF addresses this modelling level directly.
-A member is represented as a continuous sectional field composed of evolving polygonal geometry, axial/ bending participation `w_i(z)`, and shear/torsion participation `shear_w_i(z)`.
-From this representation, the same model can be sampled, inspected, plotted, validated, and exported at the stations required by a downstream numerical workflow.
+CSF addresses this by extracting the sectional field definition into a dedicated pre-solver layer.
+A member is represented as a continuous sectional field composed of evolving polygonal geometry, axial/bending participation

-The practical need is a reproducible way to define and evaluate sectional fields when geometry, effective material participation, and solver sampling are all varying along the member axis.
-CSF provides this as a dedicated pre-processing layer for beam-like structural models.
+$w_i(z)$, and shear/torsion participation $\kappa_i(z)$.
+This representation
+is defined, evaluated, inspected, and validated independently of any downstream solver.
+The solver receives a station-wise projection of an already defined continuous field — not a table that defines the model itself.

+The result is a clean separation between three concerns that are normally
+conflated: the continuous physical model of the member, the numerical sampling strategy required by the solver, and the exported data format consumed by a specific tool.

 ---